 4. It will help you lose weight

 The Mediterranean diet isn’t so much a “diet” as it is a lifestyle, but it will certainly help you lose weight.
-Simply choosing the foods that are consistent with the Mediterranean food pyramid are bound to be beneficial for your waistline.
+Simply choosing the foods that are consistent with the Mediterranean food pyramid is bound to be beneficial for your waistline.

 Related: A Diet To Lose Weight: 5 Tips